mattermost/docs/source/install/self-managed-changelog.md

  - Member type is missing from autocomplete [MM-38989](https://mattermost.atlassian.net/browse/MM-38989).
  - File upload might fail for SVG files [MM-38982](https://mattermost.atlassian.net/browse/MM-38982).
  - ``CTRL/CMD + SHIFT + A`` shortcut does not open **Settings** [MM-38236](https://mattermost.atlassian.net/browse/MM-38236).
- - Adding an at-mention at the start of a post draft and pressing the leftwards or rightwards arrow can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).
+ - Adding an @mention at the start of a post draft and pressing the left or right arrow key can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).
  - Google login fails on the Classic mobile apps.
  - Status may sometimes get stuck as **Away** or **Offline** in High Availability mode with IP Hash turned off.
  - Searching stop words in quotation marks with Elasticsearch enabled returns more than just the searched terms.